DJDanl/cpp-docs.pt-br/docs/standard-library/vector-class.md

 The number '30' is in c1 collection 3 times.
 ```

 ##  <a name="emplace"></a>  vector::emplace
- Insere um elemento construído no local no vetor em uma posição especificada.
+ Inserts an element constructed in place into the vector at a specified position.

 ```
 iterator emplace(